PROFILE: Summerhill Baptist Church

 I grew up in Launceston (my grandparents lived around the corner from Summerhill Baptist for my whole life) and I was not a follower of Jesus until I was 18.

 Summerhill Baptist and community impact

 The Summerhill Baptist building sits on the Stanley Street roundabout in Summerhill, alongside a school and a medical centre.
-We have a mentoring partnership with the school where people from the church are trained up to walk with a student in need for an hour a week.
+We have a mentoring partnership with the school.
+People from the church are trained up to walk with a student in need for an hour a week.

-We've run family movie nights, sausage sizzles and community fun days for the school community, as well as a high school youth ministry that engages primarily with youth from Prospect High School.
+We’ve run family movie nights, sausage sizzles and community fun days for the school community.
+There is also a high school youth ministry that engages primarily with youth from Prospect High School.

 At the end of last year, we partnered with Scripture Union to run a community outreach for the Hazara (ethnic and Muslim group from Afghanistan) people in our community and will continue those throughout 2021.

-One of the big challenges for us at Summerhill is knowing how to navigate these new cultural waters with boldness and humility.
-There has been rapid discontinuous change within our society, and it can leave us wondering how we engage with our friends, family members, work colleagues and neighbours with the good news of Jesus.
+One of our big challenges is knowing how to navigate these new cultural waters with boldness and humility.
+Our society has experienced rapid discontinuous change.
+It can leave us wondering how we engage with our friends, family members, work colleagues and neighbours with the good news of Jesus.

-There can also be a tension between wanting our people to be involved in church community life, be invested in the relationships they naturally have with people not following Jesus, as well as taking care of themselves and their family.
-There are a lot of priorities in our lives, and it is a challenge to avoid overloading people, as well as call them to service and mission.
+Sometimes, there can be a tension between wanting our people to be involved in church community life.
+Plus, be invested in the relationships they naturally have with people not following Jesus.
+As well as taking care of themselves and their family.
+There are many priorities in our lives. so it can be a challenge to avoid overloading people.
+And at the same time, call them to service and mission.

 What I see in the future